bjornhjelle/biocaching-api-doc/README.md

 | picture[tempfile] |  |

 The parameters must be supplied as the content of the HTTP POST in a JSON hash with key "observation".
-See example programs for details (create_observation.rb)
+See example programs for details (create_observation.rb and CreateObservationWithPicture.java)

 ## Update an observation

   PUT /observations/<observation_id_>

 Updates an observation.
-The parameters are the same as the create service.
+The parameters are the same as for the create service.

 ## Delete an observation